Group Leader/s

 intro

-The research interests of the CCG group lie at the interface between Chemistry and Biology, by means of molecular modeling and computational chemistry applied to the understanding of ligand-receptor interactions and molecular recognition processes relevant for drug design.
-We combine these investigations with structural studies, synthesis of compounds and biological studies in close collaboration with international groups, within a multidisciplinary and integrative approach.
+The research interests of the CCB group lie at the interface between Chemistry and Biology, by means of molecular modeling and computational chemistry applied to the understanding of ligand-receptor interactions and molecular recognition processes relevant for drug design.
+We combine these investigations with structural studies, synthesis of compounds, and biological studies in close collaboration with international groups, within a multidisciplinary and integrative approach.

-We are focused on the study of the molecular recognition processes involving Pattern Recognition Receptors (PRRs), such as Toll-like receptors (main actors in innate immunity), and Galectins (beta-galactoside-binding lectins that play an important role in infection, inflammatory diseases and tumor progression).
-Despite the number of available 3D structures, the molecular basis of the interaction and response, at atomic level, are still elusive.
-The global goal is to understand the molecular details of ligand recognition as a source of new compounds able to modulate the target behaviour with possible therapeutic applications.
+We are focused on the study of the molecular recognition processes involving Pattern Recognition Receptors (PRRs), such as Toll-like receptors (main actors in innate immunity), and lectins (carbohydrate-binding proteins with important roles in infection, inflammation, and tumor progression).
+Our global goal is to understand the molecular details of ligand recognition as a source of new compounds able to modulate the target behaviour with possible therapeutic applications.

 Funding